SuditiShyamsunder/DATA310/Project2.md

 ### Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
 Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?

+The 4th model, which is the gradient boosting using decision trees was the best model.
+This can be seen by the ROC curve as well as the fact that it had an area under the curve closest to 1.
+However, all of the models had relatively similar results and did not very greatly.
+Additionally, all of the models were more effective at predicting values at the extremes and less effective with the middle values.
+This makes sense because the extremes are likely more distinct in terms of characterists than the middle values.
+Using more variables to help create these distinctions would likely improve these models in the future.